openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 This view returns tags of a closed taxonomy (for MVP has not been implemented yet for open taxonomies).
-It is necessary to make a decision about what structure the tags are going to have and how the pagination is going to work.
+It is necessary to make a decision about what structure the tags are going to have, how the pagination is going to work and how will the search for tags be implemented.
 It was taken into account that a taxonomy can have a large number of tags and are mostly represented as trees.

 **Branch:** Is the representation of a root Tag and all its children up to the leaves.